irinacen/LogsSplitter/README.md

 The entry pattern for the date in the traces, which will allow to order it chronologically, must be one of the following: dd-MM-yyyy HH:mm:ss,SSS | dd-MM HH:mm:ss,SSS | dd-MM-yyyy HH: mm:ss | dd-MM HH: mm:ss

-The name of each thread in the trace, which will be used to sort and create each output file, must have the following format in order to be processed: [ThreadName]
+The name of each thread in the traces, which will be used to sort and create each output file, must have the following format in order to be processed:

-The input directory should contains only the log files to be processed (subfolders are allowed).
+[ThreadName]

-The output directory is received as parameter too.
+The input directory should contains only the log files to be processed (logs in subfolders are allowed).

 The number of output files will be the same number of threads inside log files.
 Thus is, one output file per thread.